 To store them, simply put them in an airtight container.
 At room temperature they will maintain the taste and texture for up to 2 days, so I suggest you eat fresh:)

 In a fridge you can keep them for up to 4-5 days, and for a longer shelf life you can also freeze them up to 2-3 month.
 Just don’t forget to cut it into squares before freezing!
 Once frozen it will be hard to cut with a knife.

 Can I make this recipe gluten-free?

 Sure you can!
-Simply swap the plain flour to rice flour, so you only use rice flour which is gluten-free.
+Simply swap the plain flour to 1:1 gluten-free flour.
 I’m making 2 gluten-free chocolate brownie recipes at the moment, which will be on the blog very soon!
 One of them is gluten-free, raw and no-bake, which I’m quite excited to share with you.

 Meanwhile you are waiting, join The Chestnut Bakery mailing crew below to receive new recipes straight to your mail box so that you will never miss the gluten-free version of this recipe!
 Plus, you will receive a free ebook The Little Guide to Perfect Porridge – pretty and delicious porridge guide by joining The Chestnut Bakery mailing crew.
 Hurray!

 You will LOVE these vegan brownies because it is: